AY2526S1-CS2113-W14-1/tp/docs/DeveloperGuide.md

 ```

 ### Notes
-Copy-paste commands one by one to verify command parsing and UI responses.
+Copy and paste the commands one by one to verify command parsing and UI responses are correct.
-You need not test every invalid variation—just ensure at least one invalid example per command behaves correctly.
+You do not need to test every invalid variation, make sure at least one invalid example per command behaves correctly.

 ## Instructions for Manual Testing (storage)